The (Cyrillic)

 The or Es with Descender (Ҫ ҫ; italics: Ҫ ҫ) is a letter of the Cyrillic script.
 The name the is pronounced [θɛ], like the pronunciation of the in "theft".
 In Unicode, this letter is called "Es with descender".
 In Chuvash, it looks identical to the Latin letter C with cedilla (Ç ç Ç ç).
-Occasionally it also has the hook diacritic curved rightward like an ogonek, as in the SVG image shown in the sidebar.
+Occasionally, it also has the hook diacritic curved rightward like an ogonek, as in the SVG image shown in the sidebar.
 In many fonts, the character hooks to the left.

-The is used in the alphabets of the Bashkir and Chuvash languages.
+The is used in the alphabets of the Bashkir, Chuvash, and Enets.